 Growing peas: instructions

 Growing peas is a simple, enjoyable and rewarding gardening task.
-You have two main options for sowing peas, you can start the pea seeds indoors for an earlier crop if you have a protected space or sow them directly in the bed outdoors in spring.
+You have two main options for sowing peas.
+You can either start the pea seeds indoors for an earlier crop if you have a protected space or sow them directly in the bed outdoors in spring.

 For earlier crops, sow peas indoors in spring to be ready to plant out when the ground warms up.
 Fill deep pots or alternatives like root-trainers or growing tubes with seed compost, such as our Plantura Organic Herb & Seeding Compost.
 Sow two seeds per pot.